Parental Leave Pay

 Parental Leave Pay is treated as income for child support purposes.

-The Paid Parental Leave scheme provides you with paid parental leave but doesn’t give you an entitlement to leave.
+The Paid Parental Leave scheme provides you with a parental leave payment but doesn’t give you an entitlement to leave from work.

 It’s important to organise your leave from work with your employer.
 You should try to do this at least 10 weeks before you intend to take leave.

-If you’re eligible, you can access up to 18 weeks of government funded Parental Leave Pay as well as any of your existing employer provided paid or unpaid leave.
+If you’re eligible, you can receive Parental Leave Pay as well as any of your existing employer provided paid or unpaid leave.

-You can take your payment before, during or after any paid or unpaid maternity or parental leave, or other employer funded leave entitlements such as annual leave or long service leave.
+You can take Parental Leave Pay before, during or after any paid or unpaid employer funded leave.
+This includes maternity or parental leave, annual leave or long service leave.

 If your employer currently provides paid maternity or parental leave through an industrial agreement or law, they can’t withdraw your entitlement to that leave while that agreement or law is in effect.
 The scheme doesn’t change any existing employer provided leave entitlements.